Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Deep Features for RS Image Retrieval

 \subsubsection{Multi-patch Pooling}

-We implement multi-patch pooling method to enrich image representations with multi-position information.
+We implement multi-patch pooling method to promote the discriminating ability of deep features with multi-position information.

-We crop patches with the required size of examined CNN model at the center and four corners of an input image.
-Then we gather the horizontal, the vertical, and the horizontal-vertical reflections of these five patches, thereby, total 20 sub-patches are generated from each image.
-We pass those sub-patches one by one through FC layer to extract multi-patch feature vectors, which have alike form of feature maps but have no similar spatial distribution relationship.
-As with conv. layers, we aggregate such 20 feature vectors into holistic feature using pooling method, but note that SPoC and CroW can¡¯t be adopted because they both are spatial weighting based.
-Likewise, features constituted from multi-patches are PCA reduced at end.
+We crop patches with the required size of CNN models at the center and four corners from an input image.
+Then the horizontal, the vertical, and the horizontal-vertical reflections of these five patches are gathered, thereby, total 20 sub-patches are generated from each image.
+We pass those sub-patches one by one through FC layer to extract multi-patch feature vectors, which are with similar form of feature maps but without spatial distribution relationship.
+We aggregate such 20 feature vectors into holistic feature using pooling method, but note that SPoC and CroW can¡¯t be adopted because they are both spatial weighting based.
+Likewise, multi-patch pooling features are PCA reduced at end.